customcommander/xss-lang/README.md

 ### Example

-Say we need to create a function that  links to the DOM:
+Say we need to create a function that adds links to a page:

 ```javascript
 function add_link(link) {